rohitrao1988-cmyk/releasenotes/index.md

 ### 9.2 No Analytics or Crash Reporting

-Unlike many mobile applications, DocumentScan(free):
+Unlike many mobile applications, ScanXpress:
 - Does **not** use Firebase
 - Does **not** use Fabric/Crashlytics
 - Does **not** use GA (Google Analytics)